ossrs/srs-docs/src/pages/contact.md

 assistance to project contributors.
 If you wish for me to dedicate time specifically to assist you, you may consider becoming a backer or sponsor of the project.

-It should be noted that the code and documentation for SRS and Oryx are open and public, with no private branches or products.
-You can fully utilize the open-source code and documentation to complete your project.
-If you encounter any issues, you can seek help from any developer within the community.
-If yo u wish to receive my personal support and want me to dedicate time specifically to assist you, then you would need to become a contributor.
+Our documentation and code are open and free, so you don't need to sponsor the community to access these resources.
+We are a truly open-source community.
+For financial sponsors, we also offer additional support, including:

-* Backer: $5 per month, online text chat support through Discord.
+* Backer: $5 per month.
+Online text chat support through Discord.
+No custom development included.
-* Sponsor: $100 per month, online text chat plus online meeting support.
+* Sponsor: $100 per month.
+Online text chat and online meeting support.
+No custom development included.
-* For customized features and consulting services, please contact us through [Discord](https://discord.gg/yZ4BnPmHAd).
+* Custom Development: Must be a Backer or Sponsor first.
+Fees based on duration, evaluated separately.
+Please contact us on Discord.

 Please visit [OpenCollective](https://opencollective.com/srs-server) to become a backer or sponsor, and send me a direct message on [Discord](https://discord.gg/yZ4BnPmHAd).